-Term FTA Circular 4702.1B Guidance SacRT Definition less than very well, not well, or not at all.
-Low-Income Person Low-income person means a person whose median household income is at or below the U.S. Department of Health and Human Services (HHS) poverty guidelines.
+Term FTA Circular 4702.1B Guidance SacRT Definition Low-Income Person Low-income person means a person whose median household income is at or below the U.S. Department of Health and Human Services (HHS) poverty guidelines.
 Low-income population refers to any readily identifiable group of low-income persons who live in geographic proximity, and, if circumstances warrant, geographically dispersed/transient persons (such as migrant workers or Native Americans) who will be similarly affected by a proposed FTA program, policy, or activity.
 2022, U.S. Department of Health and Human Services (HHS) poverty guidelines ranged from \$13,590 for a single-person household to \$46,630 for a household of eight.
 The poverty guideline for a household of four was \$27,750.
 FTA encourages transit agencies to use a locally developed threshold for low-income status, provided that the threshold is at least as inclusive as the HHS poverty guidelines.
 SacRT defines low-income status according to the poverty guideline for a household of four, rounded up to the nearest bracket boundary.
 SacRT will consider household income less than \$30,000 to be low-income for this update.
 Low Income Transit Route None A route where 1/3 or more of the route's miles go through or alongside a low-income area.
 Major Service Change Major Service Change Policy.
 As described under the Service Equity Analysis for Minority Populations, the transit provider must first identify what constitutes a "major service change" for its system, as only "major service changes" are subject to a service equity analysis.
 The transit provider's major service change policy will apply to both analyses.
-A major service change is defined as follows: Creation of any new bus route exceeding 150 daily revenue miles; or Creation of any new light rail route or extension of any existing light rail routes; or Any change to an existing bus or light rail route that affects more than 15 percent of daily revenue miles Minority Persons Minority persons include the following:(1) American Indian and Alaska Native, which refers to people having origins in any of the original peoples of North and South America (including Central America), and who Anyone who is American Indian or Alaska Native, Asian, Black or African American, Hispanic or
+A major service change is defined as follows: Creation of any new bus route exceeding 150 daily revenue miles; or Creation of any new light rail route or extension of any existing light rail routes; or Any change to an existing bus or light rail route that affects more than 15 percent of daily revenue miles Minority Persons Minority persons include the following:(1) American Indian and Alaska Native, which refers to people having origins in any of the original peoples of North and South America (including Central America), and who maintain tribal affiliation or community attachment.
+(2) Asian, which refers to people having origins in any of the original peoples of the Far East, Anyone who is American Indian or Alaska Native, Asian, Black or African American, Hispanic or Latino, or Native Hawaiian or other Pacific Islander.